Sometimes you need cash fast. I know there have been times when I’ve needed quick cash to cover an unexpected expense or get me to the next pay day.

-In addition to being able to access earned wages before payday, PayActiv users also get help with financial counseling.
+In addition to accessing earned wages before payday, PayActiv users also get help with financial counseling.
 The app has a platform designed to be more than a payday loan alternative, even allowing users to pay their bills and get prescription discounts.

 Like the other payday loan alternatives mentioned, FlexWage works to help employees access their earned wages on demand.
-Part of the reason that these apps for cash loans are gaining in popularity is because they reduce employee financial stress.
+Part of the reason these apps for cash loans are gaining popularity is that they reduce employee financial stress.
 Plus, employers don’t have to worry about the administration hassles that come with payroll advances.

-If you’re looking for an interesting alternative to regularly banking and fast cash, MoneyLion is something new.
-It’s a membership banking relationship that allows you access to financial services like a bank–but without some of the hassles.
+If you’re looking for an interesting alternative to regular banking and fast cash, MoneyLion is something new.
+It’s a membership banking relationship that allows you access to financial services like a bank without some of the hassles.

-You can get a free account, which includes the Instacash advance, or you can get a PLUS account.
+You can get a free account, which includes the Instacash advance, or a PLUS account.
 It costs $29 per month, but you get a dollar added to your investment account each day when you log into the app, so it more than makes up for it.